micmejia/bible-dump/NKJV/Luke/Luke 24.md

 Then they went in and did not find the body of the Lord Jesus.

 ###### 4
-And it happened, as they were [^b]greatly perplexed about this, that behold, two men stood by them in shining garments.
+And it happened, as they were greatly perplexed about this, that behold, two men stood by them in shining garments.

 ###### 5
 Then, as they were afraid and bowed _their_ faces to the earth, they said to them, "Why do you seek the living among the dead?